-Top solicitors damn proposed trade union bill as unwarranted, unlawful and unworkable, citing fundamental breaches of international law13 October 2015
+Top solicitors damn proposed trade union bill as unwarranted13 October 2015

 Chief executive of Thompsons Solicitors brands proposed Trade Union Bill an ‘ideological attack on internationally recognised rights'